WaliDev/WALi-OpenNWA/README.txt

   - all       Build everything!

-To get Doxygen output, I recommend looking up and appropriately modifying tribal rain dances, at least until I can figure out how to do it and update this document accordingly.
+To get Doxygen output, run 'doxygen Doxyfile' from the top-level directory.
+By default, it will generate HTML output to Doc/doxygen/html and Latex output to Doc/doxygen/latex.
+(Run 'make' in the latter directory to build the Latex to a PDF.)

 To build the NWA documentation, change to Doc/NWA_tex/ and run (pdf)latex on WALi_NWA_Doc.tex.
 If you would like to rebuild the figures (though this is